anartovich/streams-open-docs/content/en/docs/publishers/publisher-http-post.md

 ### http-post publisher configuration

-In order to create a Streams topic associated to a http-post publisher, you must perform a request on `POST /topics` endpoint.
+To create a Streams topic associated to a http-post publisher, you must perform a request on `POST /streams/hub/api/v1/topics` endpoint.

 The http-post publisher does not require any specific configuration.
-The config attribute being mandatory, it must be provided with and empty object:
+Since the config attribute is mandatory, it must be provided with and empty object:

 ```json
 {